jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 5 Meaning of term supply
 (1) For the purposes of this Act, the term supply includes all forms of supply.
 (2) For the purposes of this Act, where any goods acquired (whether in terms of a hire purchase agreement or otherwise) or produced by a person (that person being referred to hereafter in this subsection as the first person) are sold, under a power exercisable by another person (that person being referred to hereafter in this subsection as the second person), in or towards the satisfaction of a debt owed by the first person, those goods shall be deemed to be supplied in the course or furtherance of a taxable activity carried on by the first person (being deemed a registered person), unless—
-  (a) the first person has notified the second person that the supply of those goods would not be a taxable supply if those goods were sold by the first person (notwithstanding that the first person may not be the owner of those goods), and stating fully the reasons why that supply would not be a taxable supply; or
+  (a) the supply of those goods would not be a taxable supply if those goods were sold by the first person (notwithstanding that the first person may not be the owner of those goods) and the first person has furnished to the second person a statement in writing stating fully and correctly the reasons why that supply would not be a taxable supply; or
   (b) where the second person has not been notified as described in paragraph (a), that person may determine, in relation to any reasonable information held, that the supply of those goods would not have been a taxable supply if those goods had been sold by the first person (notwithstanding that the first person may not be the owner of those goods).
 (3) For the purposes of this Act, where a person ceases to be a registered person, any goods and services then forming part of the assets of a taxable activity carried on by that person shall be deemed to be supplied by that person in the course of that taxable activity at a time immediately before that person ceases to be a registered person, unless the taxable activity is carried on by another person who, pursuant to section 58, is deemed to be a registered person.
 (3A)
 (3B) For the purposes of this Act, when a person who is a non-resident ceases to be a registered person,— (a) any goods that are part of the assets of the taxable activity carried on by the person that are present in New Zealand at the time the person ceases to be registered are treated as supplied by the person in the course of the taxable activity at a time immediately before the person ceases to be registered:
   (b) any services that would be performed in New Zealand as part of the taxable activity carried on by the person at the time the person ceases to be registered are treated as performed by the person in the course of the taxable activity at a time immediately before the person ceases to be registered.
+(3C) For an asset affected by subsection (3) or (3B), if a transfer of ownership of the asset would be a financial service, the subsection deems the person to make a supply of the asset by a transfer of ownership.
 (4) For the purposes of this Act, a credit agreement to which subpart 2 of Part 4A of the Fair Trading Act 1986 applies shall not constitute a supply of goods and services unless the purchaser has failed to exercise the right under section 36M of that Act to cancel the agreement within the period made available to the purchaser by that section.
 (5) For the purposes of this Act, any contract that is a layby sale to which subpart 1 of Part 4A of the Fair Trading Act 1986 applies shall not constitute a supply of goods and services unless the goods which are the subject of the contract are delivered to the buyer and the property therein is transferred to the buyer: provided that a supply of services shall, in respect of any such contract, be deemed to have taken place where—